martinanderson/devlog/README.md

 Built in formatting options:
 * 0 - default
-* 1 - array/json pretty print
+* 1 - human-readable information about a variable / array / json
+* 2 - structured information about expressions that includes its type and value
-* 2 - json encoded pretty print
+* 3 - json encoded pretty print (only data)

 USAGE TIP: Run the monitoring script in a separate terminal window, set it to always on top, move it to your second monitor and just leave it there.
-Now use devLog() in your PHP code and your messges are running in live terminal.
+Now use devLog() in your PHP code and you have a live terminal running for your debugging messges :)

-Totally free to use and use in any projects.
+Free to use in any of your projects.
+Just drop me a note here if it has helped you.
 Released under MIT licence as Open Source.

 Ps.
 I drink a lot of coffee and accept btc :)